Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 and mismatched images will be listed.
 Requires a provisioned SSH user and private key.
 * `images update` will update container images on all compute nodes of the pool.
 This command may require a valid SSH user.
+This command does not work on Windows.
+Specific Singularity images updated with `--singularity-image` will not be verified.
     * `--docker-image` will restrict the update to just the Docker image or image:tag
     * `--docker-image-digest` will restrict the update to just the Docker